kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 d.set(1, 2, 0) # set key 1 to value 2 at time 0
 d.get(1, 0) # get key 1 at time 0 should be 2
 ```

+## Daily Coding Problem: Problem #735 [Easy]

+This problem was asked by Sumo Logic.

+Given an unsorted array, in which all elements are distinct, find a "peak" element in `O(log N)` time.

+An element is considered a peak if it is greater than both its left and right neighbors.
+It is guaranteed that the first and last elements are lower than all others.